carldelfin/dsHelpersSophia/README.md

 ```
 ### dshSophiaMeasureDesc

-This function gathers descriptive information (e.g., mean, SD, median, and so on) about a variable in the [measurement table](https://www.ohdsi.org/web/wiki/doku.php?id=documentation:vocabulary:measurement).
+This function gathers descriptive information (e.g., N, mean, SD, median, IQR) about a variable in the [measurement table](https://www.ohdsi.org/web/wiki/doku.php?id=documentation:vocabulary:measurement).
 If the data is longitudinal it does so for every time point available.
 The results are returned in a data frame.
-The function assumes that the user has connected via `dshSophiaConnect` and loaded database resources via `dshSophiaLoad()`.
-It takes a single, valid [Concept ID](https://athena.ohdsi.org/search-terms/terms/3038553) as argument:
+The function assumes that the user has connected via `dshSophiaConnect` and loaded database resources via `dshSophiaLoad`, and takes a single, valid [Concept ID](https://athena.ohdsi.org/search-terms/terms/3038553) as argument:

 ```R
 # get a descriptive overview of BMI measurements